Be careful, rabbit pseudotuberculosis

 Prevention is always more desirable than treatment

 It is recommended that hutches, pens, and the living environment of the rabbit be disinfected, as well as the soil.
 Walls can be thoroughly cleaned.
-The water should be treated with an antibacterial product to kill the bacterium before it is discarded.
-Accessories or hay must be burned.
-These objects can be soaked in a bactericidal solution, which can be found in drugstores, for at least an hour.
+It is imperative that the water is treated with an antibacterial product in order to eradicate the bacterium before disposal.
+Accessories and fodder must be destroyed.
+These objects can be soaked in a bactericidal solution, which is widely available in drugstores, for a minimum of one hour.
 The drinking water of the rabbits is treated with a disinfectant that is based on chlorine.
-Simultaneously addressing the issue of rodents is essential.
+It is imperative to address the issue of rodents in a coordinated manner.
 It is also imperative to meticulously inspect other breeding sites.
 It is recommended that prophylactic measures be taken.
-The treatment itself includes the administration of enrofloxacin (Baytril), 15 mg/kilo fresh weight, for a period of 8 days.
+The treatment itself involves the administration of enrofloxacin (Baytril), at a dosage of 15 mg/kg of fresh weight, for a period of 8 days.
 Following a 10-day cessation of treatment, a second antibiotic regimen is administered for an additional 8 days.
 A bacteriological study, also known as an antibiogram, is a methodical analysis that evaluates the sensitivity of bacteria to various antibiotics.
-This study plays a crucial role in determining the efficacy of other molecules.
+This test is essential for determining the efficacy of other molecules.

 More Information